anautonell/emasuriano.github.io/src/pages/articles/UnderstandingNewContextAPI/index.md

 ## But first ...
 What the f\*\*k is Context? :thinking:

 Context is another way of sharing information between parents and children (like props).
+Where you have a top component (Father) that define an object with information (Context) so any component inside (Children) of him can access to that.
 You could say that using props is `explicit` communication, while Context is `implicit` Communication.

 When an application starts to grow, you will end up having more components that also start to share more information between them.
 When this happened is common to start seeing the `Prop Drilling` problem, which consist on components passing down lots of props just to give access to component below of it :slightly_frowning_face: